jtnc101/renovation/README.md

       - Gallery pictures go from 4 columns wide to 2 at medium screen size and to 1 at small screen size.
 The number of images also decrease from 12 to 6. [example code](/docImages/galleryColumnsAppearLargeScreen.JPG)
  2. ### Animation
-      - Gallery pictures enlarge to indicate selected state.
+      - Gallery pictures enlarge to indicate selected state. [example code](/docImages/animation.JPG)
  3. ### Aesthetics
       - Colours, spacing, box shadowing, fonts, and background images chosen to be aestheically pleasing.